Astronomy Is Out Of This World

 Some of the images take hours of data capture often over several nights with software ensuring that the Telescope Mount is perfectly aligned to the same co-ordinates on a return to the same target.

 I hope you enjoy reading about Journey to the Stars and my continuing learning of this fascinating hobby can be followed in my Blog.

 I am more than happy to answer questions if I can and appreciate comments or suggestions, but remember I am not an expert, I am learning like many others.
 If I get stuck I ask questions.
 There are some excellent forums on line which I will be including details of in "Helpful Links" page at some point in the future.

-If you would like to follow my blog please go to the blog section and enter your email address to subscribe.
+If you would like to follow my blog please enter your email address to subscribe.

-You will recieve updates automatically whenever I update the Blog.
-No Spam.
+You will receive updates automatically whenever I update the Blog with new Image etc No Spam.